COVID-19 (Coronavirus)

 COVID-19 vaccine information and booking

-Visit our vaccination clinics for COVID-19 for information on local clinic dates, times, and locations, as well as important information on vaccines and eligibility.
+Visit our vaccination clinics for COVID-19 page for information on local clinic dates, times, and locations as well as important information regarding eligibility and COVID-19 vaccines.

 COVID-19 data and current status

-Visit our current status (COVID-19) page for information on vaccine, testing, and COVID-19 case data including hospitalization rates, and for information on outbreaks and the COVID-19 Risk Index and Respiratory Activity Report.
-You can also download our weekly detailed COVID-19 epidemiology summary and detailed COVID-19 vaccination reports on Wednesdays.
+Visit our current status (COVID-19) page for information on vaccine, testing, and COVID-19 case data including hospitalization rates, and for information on outbreaks.
+You can also download our weekly detailed report: COVID-19 case epidemiology and vaccination program update.

 Reports and infographics (COVID-19)